OmniSharp/omnisharp-vim/README.md

 ```

 ## How to use
-By default, the server is started automatically if you have vim-dispatch installed when you open a .cs file.
+By default, the server is started automatically when you open a .cs file.
-It tries to detect your solution file (.sln) and starts the OmniSharp server passing the path to the solution file.
+It tries to detect your solution file (.sln) and starts the OmniSharp-roslyn server, passing the path to the solution file.

-If you are using tmux, the server will start in a new tmux session.
-In iterm2, a new tab is opened.
-Windows starts the server with a minimised cmd shell.
-For any other configuration, the server will start invisibly in the background.
+In vim8 and neovim, the server is started invisibly by a vim job.
+In older versions of vim, the server will be started in different ways depending on whether you are using vim-dispatch in tmux, or are using vim-proc, gvim or running vim in a terminal.

 This behaviour can be disabled by setting `let g:Omnisharp_start_server = 0` in your vimrc.
 You can then start the server manually from within vim with `:OmniSharpStartServer`.
 Alternatively, the server can be manually started from outside vim: